Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: CONCLUSION

 \section{CONCLUSION}

-The purpose of this paper was to investigate how avatar representation affects social presence and collaborative tasks in a Shared Virtual Environment (SVE) with haptic interaction.
+In this study, we investigated how avatar representation affects social presence and collaborative tasks in a Shared Virtual Environment (SVE) with haptic interaction.
 Four conditions of avatar representation were prepared: both the participant's and the partner's avatars are displayed (ALL), only the participant's avatar is displayed (ALONE), only the partner's avatar is displayed (OTHER), and no avatars are displayed (NONE).
-The experiment involved a plate control task with haptic interaction, which provided consistency among conditions.
-The analysis was carried out through subjective measures of social presence and objective measures of performance and effort.
+In all conditions, we used a generic, gender-neutral avatar to eliminate variables, such as facial expressions or gender cues.
+The experiment involved a plate control task with haptic interaction, which was intentionally designed as an abstract and controlled scenario to ensure consistency among conditions.
+The analysis was performed through subjective measures of social presence and objective measures of performance and effort.
 Social presence scored higher in ALL and OTHER conditions and lower in the ALONE and NONE conditions.
 Therefore, although haptic interaction provided the presence of a partner, the presence of the partner's avatar was suggested to be important for enhancing social presence.
-Performance and effort remained consistent regardless of avatar representation.
-This suggests that avatar representation does not affect haptic interaction.
-From these results, we present the following contributions: 1) Avatar representation does not impact performance or effort of haptic interaction, therefore avatars can be omitted when the sole purpose is physical collaboration.
+Performance and effort remained consistent regardless of avatar representation, indicating that avatar representation does not affect haptic interaction under these controlled conditions.
+Consequently, we present the following contributions: 1) Avatar representation does not impact performance or effort of haptic interaction; therefore, avatars can be omitted when the sole purpose is physical collaboration.
 2) Visual interaction through avatars plays a leading role in social communication channels, but haptic interaction can only play a supporting role.

-We hope that the findings of this paper will aid in the development of physical remote collaboration through SVEs.
+We hope that the findings of this paper, although derived from a generic avatar and a controlled plate control task, will aid in the development of physical remote collaboration through SVEs.